saoudh/Machine-Learning-car-value-prediction/README.md

-# Machine-Learning-car-value-prediction
-Prediction of car value
+# Prediction of used cars on ebay

 ### 1 Introduction